Quantum Computing for Heavy Quarkonium Spectroscopy: Results

 \subsection{Estimating an Excited State}

 Next, we calculate the first excited state energy of the charmonium system under consideration.
 There are several effective methods for estimating excited state energies using a variational algorithm \cite{Wang_1994,McClean_2016,Shen_2017,Santagati_2018,Lee_2019}, some of which were developed before their applications to quantum computing were realized.
 In this work, we measure the 2S noiseless expectation value of $H_3$ by orthogonalizing the UCC ansatz with respect to our estimate of the ground state, then applying the VQE algorithm to this reduced Hilbert space.
+This approach is likely to be effective since we only use the noiseless QASM Simulator, which will keep statistical errors small.
 Due to the orthogonalization constraint, the $\alpha_1$ and $\beta_1$ are not independent.
 Basic geometric considerations suggest that $\alpha_1$ and $\beta_1$ be related by a third parameter $\gamma$:

-Using the noiseless QASM Simulator, we find the 2S energy to be $1212\pm2$ MeV, which compares well with the expected value of $1210.8 \ \rm MeV$ from exact diagonalization.
+We find the 2S energy to be $1212\pm2$ MeV, which compares well with the expected value of $1210.8 \ \rm MeV$ from exact diagonalization.
 The corresponding wavefunction is

 with $\gamma=2.87$.
 By employing more qubits for the computation, one can easily extend this strategy to calculate higher and higher excited states.